amybru/byioboba/README.md

 ### Features Left to Implement
 * In the add drink and edit drink forms, I would like for the user to be able to request new ingredients to add to the database.

-* I would love to implement a rating stystem so that users can let others know how good or bad they are.
-This will also help small buisnesses to see what kinds of combinations their customers enjoy, so as to make better recomendations and drink offerings in their stores.
+* I would love to implement a rating system so that users can let others know how good or bad they are.
+This will also help small businesses to see what kinds of combinations their customers enjoy, so as to make better recommendations and drink offerings in their stores.

 * I would also like to add authentication as it would ensure data that is added is authentic and less inclined to be spam.
 Also, users would not be allowed to delete drinks from the database.
 This is something only the administrator would be able to do.
 It would allow any user to view, but a user must be logged in to create or update.

-* I would like to add a place for the user to send us suggestions of new ingredients to add to our database to allow for more combonations to be created.
+* I would like to add a place for the user to send us suggestions of new ingredients to add to our database to allow for more combinations to be created.

 * It would also be interesting to develop a favorites page so the user can save their favorite drinks in a list separate from the rest of the drinks.